fraterrisus/walkthroughs/aethus/quests.md

 11. Find Seam X-5.
 12. Enter the Habitat inside X-5 and do a Suit Scan.

+## Crystal Clear

+*Trigger:* Complete [Bridge to the Past](#bridge-to-the-past) by reaching Mining Facility Hades.

+*Goals:*

+1. Find Facility Sigma.
+2. Get past the drills.
+3. Investigate the crystal.
+The beauuuuuuutiful crystal.
+4. APPROACH THE CRYSTAL.
+CRYSTAL CRYSTAL CRYSTAL.
+5. Wake up with a really bad hangover and listen to some dialogue.
+6. Craft three Programmable Splices and stick one in each of the automated mining lasers.
+7. Find Facility Sigma, now that the crystal is out of the way.

+## Data Diggers

+*Trigger:* Complete [Crystal Clear](#crystal-clear) by exploring past the Aetherium crystal and spotting Sigma directly.

+*Goals:*

+1. Find a way into Sigma.
+2. Explore Sigma and find the Comms Room.
+3. Find the Antenna on the hill outside Sigma.
+4. Craft Bypass Moles and install them in all three Comms Antennas throughout the Rifts.
+5. Use the console on the Sigma antenna to realign the radar dish.
+6. Visit the Comms Room at Sigma and download the data there.

 ## Deep Impact

 *Trigger:* Find the elevator beyond Facility Alpha and examine the view.